nestorSag/mlops-lite/README.md

 ]
 ```

 The GPU line is optional, and you can remove it if your model does not use GPUs.
 If this file is not found, default values are used.
-You can set your own defaults with Terraform's `default_resource_requirements` variable.
+You can set your own defaults with Terraform's `default_training_resource_requirements` variable.

 ### Tearing down deployment job infrastructure